G4rbul/SQL-database-analysis/README.md

 # SQL-database-analysis
-I created a SQL database analysis, project using the dvdrental dataset from The Complete SQL Bootcamp: Go from Zero to Hero course on Udemy.
+I created a SQL database analysis project using the dvdrental dataset from The Complete SQL Bootcamp: Go from Zero to Hero course on Udemy.
-It's my first data analysis portfolio project.
+This is my first data analysis portfolio project.

 What the project covers:
 - Identification of top customers by total payment and transaction count